home-assistant/home-assistant.io/source/_integrations/keba.markdown

 ## Notifications

 Some Keba chargers are equipped with a LED text display.
 The notification platform may be used to display text on this display.
-To enable this, add the following to your `configuration.yaml` file:
+To enable this, add the following to your {% term "`configuration.yaml`" %} file:

 ### Configuration